 - 1. Analysis of a hypothetical case study presented orally (70%) - 2.
-Question and answers with the judges in defense of the case study conclusions (30%) Judging Forms provided for both two and three member teams are attached.
+Question and answers with the judges in defense of the case study conclusions (30%) Judging Forms for both two and three member teams are attached.

 Each judge will rank the teams using the attached Judging Forms.
 The points awarded by the judges will be tallied and the winners determined by the totaled scores.
 Ties will be resolved by majority vote of the judges.
 All other Judge decisions will be by majority vote and will be final with regard to adherence to rules, disputes, team eligibility, disqualifications, and other competition conduct.
-Odds of winning are dependent on the number of teams.